HeruEwasham/GenericParameterCollection.EtoForms/README.md

 |  | filename | string | This can be added to a Bytes-parameter to give information on what the filename of the file was.
 This is just for cosmetics and is not neccessarry (but will provide info to the user).
 When a Bytes-parameter is updated, this parameter in Additionalinfo will also be added/updated by the editor (so if you want to know the filename and uses this editor, this parameter will give you that info) |  |
 |  | extension | string | The file extension for the filetype a Bytes-parameter has.
 The value should have a leading .
 This parameter is most likely needed if a preview of the file is wanted.
 This parameter in Additionalinfo will also be added/updated by the editor when the Bytes-parameter is updated |  |
 | BytesPreviews |  | IBytesPreview[] | List with all supported preview-implementation for byte-arrays.
 If one or more parameters has ParameterType.Bytes, the editor will check this list for possible preview-functionality.
 If it finds a suitable fit, it will select the first it finds.

+## Notice

+The code written in this repository/nuget package is MIT-licensed.
+But the code may be dependent on other nuget-packages that has other licenses.
+By using one or more of the packages in this repository you need to be aware of this and be sure to comply to these licenses as well.
+Look at each package on nuget to get a list of the packages that each package is dependent on.